 How to Pay:

 Once you have received your registration confirmation email, pay the $100 deposit to complete your registration and reserve your spot.
-Your balance is due by June 1, 2025.
-To make a payment, choose the appropriate amount from the dropdown below and then click the Pay with Paypal, Pay with Venmo, or Debit or Credit Card button.
+Your balance is due by June 1, 2026.
+To make a payment, choose the appropriate amount from the dropdown below and then click the Pay with Paypal or Debit or Credit Card button.

 Alternatively, you may send a check payable to “SALVI” to the following address: